Hkel516/CookieProject/README.md

-The CookieProject.zip file contains the project itself.
-To use the project, unzip the file into a folder and open the batch file.
+To open the project, go into the Releases folder and open the CookieProject.exe file.